 John Hudson and Wm.
-Ross Mills, the co-founders of Tiro Typeworks, design wonderful top-of-the-line fonts in Vancouver.
+Ross Mills, the co-founders of Tiro Typeworks in 1994, design wonderful top-of-the-line fonts in Vancouver.
+Their commercial typefaces can be bought from I Love Typography since 2020.
 From the Tiro web page: Tiro Typeworks is an independent digital type foundry developing&marketing high quality typeface families for PC and Mac platforms.
 Our commitment is to continuing the independent tradition of typography, as it has existed for more than five hundred years, free from the influence of fashion and novelty.
 Tiro is increasingly involved in font technologies, and are avid advertisers for OpenType and work often with Microsoft and Linotype on projects.
 John has created or collaborated on typefaces for Arabic, Bengali, Burmese, Cyrillic, Devanagari, Ethiopic, Greek, Gurmukhi, Hebrew, IPA, Javanese, Kannada, Latin, Odia, Sinhalese, Soyombo, Telugu, Thai, and other writing systems.
 He is an expert contributor to Unicode, and a member of the W3C Web Fonts Working Group.
 Interview in 2008 by Hiba Studio.
 Tiro's typefaces:

 - Academia (1997, by Mills).

 - The titling and display typeface Aeneas based on classical Roman capitals.
 This incomplete typeface was created by John Hudson based on glyphs drawn by an Austrian designer.

 - 1530 Garamond (one of the most beautiful and faithful revivals of Claude's creations), by Mills.